nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 1. User requests to list contacts
 2. CONNECTIONS show a list of contacts
-3. User provides his/her index of the contact that is to be edited in the list along with the replacement information
+3. User provides his/her index of the contact that is to be edited in the list, along with the replacement information
 4. CONNECTIONS reflect the edits that were made

     Use case ends.